irinatomic/Web_flower_shop/docs/Narudzbina_API_Endpoints.md

 ## API Endpoints for Narudzbina Table
-Lister are the API endpoints used to interact with the Narudzbina table in the database.
+Listed are the API endpoints used to interact with the Narudzbina table in the database.

 | Method      | Address                                           |
 |-------------|---------------------------------------------------|